FRESH ARUGULA LEAVES

-Cruciferious vegetables such as arugula are also high in antioxidant phytochemicals and rich in sulfur containing compounds known as glucosinolates which have been shown to have detoxifying properties and may be beneficial in the prevention of certain types of cancer.
+Cruciferous vegetables such as arugula are also high in antioxidant phytochemicals and rich in sulfur-containing compounds known as glucosinolates which have been shown to have detoxifying properties and may be beneficial in the prevention of certain types of cancer.

 Add to raw pesto and sauces to showcase its pungency.
 Use as a leafy bed for grilled seafood.
 Chop and sprinkle atop pizza and pasta just before serving.

 Combine with other greens to spice up a salad.
 Add whole leaves to grilled cheese sandwiches or a BLT.
 Use in lieu of spinach in omelets and quiche.
 In the Gulf of Naples on the island of Ischia arugula is made into a liqueur known as Rucolino.

 The sharp flavor of arugula pairs well with citrus, roasted beets, pears, pine nuts, olives, tomato and robust cheeses such as goat, blue and Parmigiano-Reggiano.